on-chain-unlock/ocu-sdk-test/README.md

 The room PIN or secondary factor distribution is entirely the integrator's responsibility — the Core has no knowledge of it.

-> **Note on additional security layers:** CoreSDK is a cryptographic gate, not a complete access control policy.
-It does not prevent integrators from adding further authentication layers before or after Core verification.
-For installations where a silently compromised wallet must not automatically grant physical access, a pre-Core factor requiring physical interaction on the device — such as a PIN entered directly on the hardware keypad — is recommended.
-Since this factor never transits the smartphone, it cannot be extracted by remote compromise of the wallet.
-CoreSDK's security guarantees apply to the cryptographic layer only; physical presence factors are the integrator's responsibility and complement, not replace, the Core's guarantees.
+> **Note on additional security layers:** CoreSDK can be used as a standalone access control layer and provides strong cryptographic guarantees by design.
+However, for installations where a silently compromised wallet must not automatically grant physical access, the use of an additional pre-Core factor is recommended.
+A PIN or interaction required directly on the device hardware — never transiting the smartphone — ensures that wallet compromise alone is not sufficient to gain access.
+Since this factor exists only on the physical device, it cannot be extracted remotely.
+CoreSDK does not prevent integrators from adding such layers before `Core_Start()` is called; the cryptographic guarantees of the Core are unaffected and remain the final gate regardless of what precedes them.

 ---